A 111-Foot Asteroid Will Skim Earth Tomorrow On Its Closest Approach In 115 Years

 Hot on the heels of a close asteroid encounter that will bring a 121-foot space rock within three times the distance to the moon on Sunday afternoon, another asteroid is gearing up to skim Earth on Monday.
 This new celestial visitor is slightly smaller and will buzz Earth from a little farther away, but will still get within a few times the lunar distance, scientists at NASA’s Jet Propulsion Laboratory (JPL) have announced.

 As it circles the giant star, the near-Earth asteroid follows an orbital path similar to that of asteroid 2062 Aten, a 2,950-foot space rock that orbits the sun once every 347 days.
 As such, asteroid 2019 TA7 was classified by the JPL as an Aten-type asteroid, a designation that indicates its potential of being “Earth-crossing.”
-As NASA explains, Aten asteroids circle the sun on an orbit that allows them not only to approach Earth, but also to cross the planet’s orbit.
+As NASA explains, Aten asteroids circle the sun on an orbit that allows them not only to approach Earth but also to cross the planet’s orbit.
 In fact, asteroids of this class spend most of their time inside Earth’s orbit, says NASA.

 While asteroid 2019 TA7 may not be the heftiest space rock to wander through our corner of the solar system over the last few days — the rock pales in comparison to the pyramid-sized, 460-foot asteroid that buzzed Earth on October 10 — its impeding flyby of Earth is certainly a momentous one.
 According to JPL records, this will be the asteroid’s closest approach to our planet in 115 years.